 - Let Slopes get a good GPS fix before you turn off cell data or WIFI as those can speed up the acquisition process.

 - Make sure Airplane and Low Power modes are off as they do affect the accuracy of your GPS.
 Turn off cell data instead.

 - Try keeping your phone in a different location.
 Some clothing materials really hurt GPS reception, or you might have it under too many layers.

-- Head to the settings for Slopes (under About tab), go into Location Services, and toggle access off and then back on.
+- Head to the into Apple's setting app and look for Slopes (scroll down a lot), go into Location Services, and toggle access off and then back on.